High Notes

 He also got to meet some of his musical idols, including the opportunity to have dinner with the noted American jazz flautist, Hubert Laws.

-While the Grammy Awards were definitely on Ron Korb’s ‘pinch me’ list, as one of Canada’s most accomplished instrumentalists, they were far from his only brush with fame.
+While the Grammy Awards were definitely on Ron Korb’s ‘pinch me,’ list, as one of Canada’s most accomplished instrumentalists, they were far from his only brush with fame.

 He recalls seeing the great flautist and saxophonist Moe Koffman on television as a child, and then later spending his teenage years watching him play live at George’s Spaghetti House in downtown Toronto.